 19. Hale Navy HC-154 by Benjamin Moore

-Helen Shaw says:’Dark blues became very popular in the last decade as people have started to adopt bolder shades in their homes.
+Helen Shaw says, ‘Dark blues became very popular in the last decade as people have started to adopt bolder shades in their homes.
 This shade is particularly popular in busier spaces such as living rooms for making a versatile style statement.
 This has also been an extremely popular kitchen cabinet shade in recent years.’
+Navy kitchen ideas add an element of rich colour and sophistication to any design style.

 20. Kendall Charcoal HC-166 by Benjamin Moore